 The term “immovable” includes both land and the buildings located on it.

-To make this election, you must complete form FP-2626-V, Election or Revocation of the Election by a Public Service Body to Have an Exempt Supply of Real Property (an Immovable) Treated as a Taxable Supply.
+To make this election for a PSB, you must complete form FP-2626-V, Election by a Public Service Body Respecting Real Property (an Immovable) Or Revocation of the Election.

 If you make the election, you may have to report taxes collected, collectible or deemed collected by the PSB by: